frieRynz/Virtual-Election-Booth-Application/README.md

 ```

 # Database Setup
-Please open the .sql scripts in the Database folder on your local MySQL and run these files respectively :
+Please open the .sql scripts in the Database folder on your local MySQL and run these files respectively:
 - virtual_election_booth_DB_1
 - dummy_info_election